 - Rest: This one is obvious, but you might be surprised how many people just simply try to “run through the pain”.
 A common misconception is that running through your pain is going to make you stronger, but the reality is that it can (and will most likely) make things worse.
 While some mild aches can be ignored, they should only be ignored once you visit a medical professional and get them to sign off on it.
 Make sure that you rest up and give yourself a few days to a week off to make sure that your body has time to heal itself.

 - Ice: Other than pain medication, try to ice the area when you can so that you don’t feel the pain as much as you would otherwise.
 This just helps you moderate your comfort and reduce any kind of mild or more serious inflammation.
-We suggest you give our cold therapy wrap a try (which can give you some great relief after a long run):

 - Retrain your posture: It might be time to get your running form looked at.
 If you aren’t a professional runner, then it’s highly possible that you are not running with the correct form, which is more common than you think.
 It might be worth your while to consult a trainer or a physiotherapist to help you correct your posture.
 It’s really the only way to tell if you are running properly.
 A good trainer can teach you the correct way so that you don’t need to unlearn bad habits later on.
 If you are not interested in hiring someone, then have a look at the following video for general things to watch out for when you run: